-- 3. To re-elect the following Director who retires by rotation at this meeting - (1) Mr. Mamman Bukar Zargana - 4.
-To authorize the Directors to fix the remuneration of the Auditors - 5.
-To disclose the remuneration of the managers of the company in line with the provisions of the Companies & Allied Matters Act (CAMA) 2020. - 6.
-To elect the members of the Audit Committee
+- 1. To lay before the members, the Audited Accounts for the financial year ended 31st December, 2023, together with the Reports of the Directors, Auditors and Audit Committee thereon. - 2.
+To declare a Final Dividend - 3.
+To re-elect the following Director who retires by rotation at this meeting (1) HRH (Dr.) Kabiru Musa Ibrahim II - 4.
+To authorize the Directors to fix the remuneration of the Auditors - To disclose the remuneration of the managers of the company in line with the provisions of the 5.
+Companies & Allied Matters Act (CAMA) 2020. - 6.
+To elect the members of the Statutory Audit Committee